 Both Glen McNamara and Roger Rogerson are in jail awaiting trial for murder and drug dealing regarding the same matter.
 Alan Jones claim that he does not know Rogerson is a lot harder to believe when you know the facts.

 One of the things that hit me when listing to the Alan Jones interview/rant above was when Chris Merritt said to Alan Jones: “Your friend Graham Richardson” or words to that effect.
-I thought surely Jones wouldn’t be friend with someone as dodgy as Graham Richardson.
+I thought surely Jones wouldn’t be friends with someone as dodgy as Graham Richardson.
 A quick search revealed not only are they friends but they have a talk show together on Sky News called Richo & Jones.

 Cash for Comment